ChangLijie/AccelBrain-dev__confidential/README.md

 # AcclBrain

 AcclBrain is a project focused on launching an efficient chatbot by integrating multiple powerful frameworks and tools.
-The architecture combines OpenWeb UI, Ollama, and Model Handler to ensure seamless operation and optimized performance.
+The architecture combines ChatBot, Ollama, and Model Handler to ensure seamless operation and optimized performance.

 ## The architecture of AcclBrain is designed as follows:

 ![](./docs/architecture.svg)

-1. **OpenWeb UI**
+1. **ChatBot**

    -  Provides the user interaction interface.